 Mary describes this fossil bed from a palaeontologist’s point of view to have everything you could ever want in a specimen.

-This will be an all-accessible, visitor experience allowing everyone of all mobility types to view fossils up-close.
+This is an all-accessible visitor experience that allows everyone of all mobility types to view fossils up-close.

 The Fossil Fields